-Most small and mid-sized firms must continue to compete for new business on a constant basis.
-Having polices that are favorable to the development of business generation skills places a law firm in prime place for growth.
+Small and mid-sized firms must compete for new business on a constant basis to remain viable.
+Having policies that are favorable to the development of business generation skills places a law firm in a prime place for growth.

 1.)
 The Originating Attorney in this grouping is the one responsible for developing the client relationship initially and is most commonly responsible for ensuring the client remains happy.

 2.)
 A Billing Attorney may be inserted into the relationship if the Originating Attorney does not have enough time or skill sets to service the client directly.

 3.)
 Working attorneys are essentially any attorney that works on client files.

 The infographic below breaks down the key issue of origination credit among the three:

 In working with law firms, we are often asked how much origination credit, if any, a Billing Attorney should receive for his or her role in a client account that he or she did not originate.
 When faced with these decisions, firms should consider factors that relate to office harmony, the Billing Attorney's role in the firm, whether the firm wants to incent business development at every attorney level, and the priorities of the firm.

 It is also useful to consider these fundamentals: